Clumber Park - Thoresby Border and Woodland - Livestock free walk.

 At the junction with a red shale cycle track turn left.
 Continue along this this track to a tarmac road.

-Turn left down the road and take the first turning on the left.
+Turn left down the road, going through the Drayton Gate entrance to the Park, and take the first turning on the left.
 Pass through a small car parking area.
 Take the track passing a wooden barrier and follow as it goes round to the right.